 The guitar you decide on has to be fully inspected and adjusted for accuracy in intonation, tuning, tone production and easy playability.
 Make sure you get the facts before you make a purchase.
 Ask as many questions as you can and read the reviews.
 If you are a first-time buyer, bring someone more experienced with you to help you with your choice.

 If you already have enough experience with playing, you can inspect the instrument yourself.
-In both cases, poorly constructed or incorrectly set up guitar will destroy the enjoyment, slow down the process of learning and affect your technique development.
+In both cases, poorly constructed or an incorrectly set up guitar will destroy the enjoyment, slow down the process of learning and affect your technique development.

 Choose the right kind of guitar

 If you want to stay motivated for playing, don’t go with one type of guitar for learning and then switch to another.
 Buy the guitar you want.
 You can choose acoustic, electric, classical or bass and also nylon or steel strings.
 A technical approach to every single one of them is different, so if you master the art of playing on one of them, no one guarantees you will be just as skillful on the guitar of some other type.

 Pick your style.
 Think about the type of music you would like to play and then search for guitars that are suitable for that genre.
 Different type of guitars suits metal or jazz music, for example.

 Learning how to play guitar or being an experienced or even professional player means having hours and hours of daily practice.
 This is why your instrument has to be comfortable enough.
 Too large guitar will be difficult to reach with both of your hands properly.

 If you have to raise your arms as high as your shoulders to reach over the instrument, it is definitely too big for you.
 This pose will only become painful as the time passes.
 Also, it will additionally stretch your muscles creating an issue as you try to move your fingers on the fingerboard properly.